 If your application is accepted, you become a Candidate of the program and the real work begins!
 From June to spring of the following year, you will attend workshops geared towards essay-writing, test prep, mock interviewing, financial aid awareness, and more.
 You will also submit supplemental application items and take the SSAT and/or ISEE exam(s).

 A Better Chance then evaluates your overall profile (which includes your grade, gender, academics, standardized testing, extracurricular activities, talents, geography, etc.) to determine to which schools you will be referred.
 Your candidate profile must align with each particular school’s interests and requirements in order for your A Better Chance application to be sent to that school.

-As you work to finalize your application, you will also begin interviewing with the schools A Better Chance thinks may work for you in order to explore all your options and determine the right fit for you.
+As you work to finalize your application, you will also begin interviewing with your schools to explore all of your options and find the right fit for you.
 Once you have completed these steps, A Better Chance can advocate for you through our relationship with our Member Schools, letting them know why you’re such a great candidate!
 Please note that schools still make the final decision about each candidate, so placement is not guaranteed.